 Many brands are investing in recommendation engines: tools that drive personalized information to existing and potential customers.
 However, many of their efforts fall short.

 According to Adobe, 60% of marketers struggle to personalize content in real time.

-And yet, 77% of these professionals believe real-time personalization is crucial for their businesses.
+And yet, 77% of these marketers think real-time personalization is vital for their businesses.

 Most marketers provide recommendations based on the content or products that receive the most clicks or views across their entire audience or very large segments of their total audience, rather than making suggestions based on each individual’s interests.

 (Don’t even get us started on the almost ubiquitous “around-the-web” recommendations.)